delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 If you read GB and PHES, that's because your browser (most browsers) render flags as the names of those flags.

 So Pauline opens up with ".🐾💪🏻{".
 In CSS (she is a web developer) this is how you would open up and design a class.
 So she already has a cool little web dev thing in her bio.
-Her bio goes on to list her YouTube and her other website (we'll get to that in a second) before listing the hash tags she uses.
+Her bio goes on to list her YouTube and her other website (we'll get to that in a second) before listing the hashtags she uses.
 She has a colour, noted as "#A47DA4" which I am to assume is her favourite colour.

 Pauline always posts professional photographs of her, doing work, having done work, enjoying life, or just being a human like so: